zachpmanson/notes/notes/Notes/Internet/Internet.md

+---
-The information superhighway.
+subtitle: The information superhighway.
 A series of tubes.
 That which swallows everything in its path.
+---
 ## Interesting Links

 - [Internet Artifacts](https://neal.fun/internet-artifacts/)